AlecRust/brevwoo/README.md

 Allows connecting each WooCommerce product to any number of Brevo lists.

-When a customer purchases the product, they are added to the selected lists.
+When a customer buys the product, they are added to the selected lists.

 ## Features